-Cross-cultural counseling
+Cross-cultural

-with therapists also from the international community
+With therapists also from the international community...

 Outsider